metricationmatters/research/proposals/AreaAndVolume.md

 The SI system has a name for a sub-unit of volume but not the base unit.
 The current definition seems more of a description (cubic meter) than a name.
 This forces unwidy usage such as "50 000 cubic meters" instead of "50 kilo cubic meters".
 Additionally, people commonly talk about and think of the sub-unit liter as if it were the base unit which is not correct.
 This is probably because it has a name that can be properly used with numbers and prefixes (50 kL).

+The SI system is suppose to be coherent with (only) one name for each type of unit.
+With area the probem is the name, with volume the problem is the name and the sub-unit.

 The SI system has proper names for units for everything except for kilogram, square meter, and cubic meter.

 Why is that?